 Have you guys read Lauryn’s post on microneedling her arms?
 Yes her arms.
 Well microneedling is not so new, but it’s still very much on trend.

 If you haven’t heard of microneedling, let us fill you in.
-Microneedling can go by many names – these include collagen therapy, skin needling, and dermarolling.
+Microneedling can go by many names – these include collagen induction therapy, skin needling, and dermarolling.
 All of these names are pretty much interchangeable.
 Microneedling is a minimally invasive procedure for your skin.
 It uses thin needles to make tiny holes that puncture your skin.
 Those tiny needles stimulates your skin.

-Basically, microneedling is an anti-aging skincare treatment that is commonly performed on the face (aka: the vampire facial).
+Basically, microneedling is an anti-aging skincare treatment that is usually performs the procedure on the face (aka: the vampire facial).
 However, it can be performed all over the body, including the arms, hands, and scalp.
 Yes, the scalp.

 But, today, we’re going to focus on microneedling the hands.

 So, how does a microneedling treatment work, you ask?
 This treatment uses teeny tiny sterile needles to prick the skin all over which, in turn, stimulates new cell growth and a faster rate of cell turnover.
 If you have a decent pain tolerance, it probably won’t hurt at all.
 And, if you’re one of those people that totally hates pain, the treatment always comes with the option of a numbing cream.

 For a more in depth look at the process from a professional point of view, check out the interview with Dr. Gwendolyn Henao.

 So – how does this help the skin on your hands?
 The skin on the hands is prone to wrinkles as a person ages.
 Plus, the skin can sag and become loose over time.
 These are the main issues that microneedling the hands works to prevent – because no one wants gross, shriveled up, old-lady hands.
 Thanks, but like, NO THANKS.
 Especially not if there’s something we can do to prevent it.